0

 The canal is also a popular leisure and cycling destination, with well paved service roads on both sides traversing picturesque farm land, particularly around Smeermaas, Lanaken and Maasmechelen.

-Text imported from Wikipedia article "Albert Canal" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Albert Canal" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Relevant Web Sites